Jisung-P91/Jisung-P91.github.io/index.md

 Hi, my name is Ji Sung Park.
 This is a place for me to write on things that I am genuinely interested in.

+## **Blog #20 More on the Biden Block and the current state of mass media** ##
+*2024-03-21*

+Will potecting the small yard with high fences give the Biden a win in those swing states?
+Frankly no. His protectionism is not original nor the one and only.
+His competitor, Mr. Trump, has shown how to do it - so much so that he put it on his iconic red hat, "Make America Great Again".
+Some believe that the deal will eventually go through during Biden's next presidency, if elected again.
+Even if the deal is blocked before the election, it will mean only little to his election.
+Such news, mostly covered in the mass media, apparently doesn't even [reach](https://www.ft.com/content/451e7466-7a91-4784-aa37-02993ff0fc9e) the voters due to lack of interest.

 ## **Blog #19 Biden administration should not oppose the US Steel deal** ##
 *2024-03-20*